ccarabine/junior-dev-talent/README.md

 **Delete product**
 ( accessed from the post detail page "delete" link)
 - *Only access by owner of the post*
-    - Confirm button if user would like to delete the post
+    - Confirm button if user would like to delete the product
-    - There is a cancel button for users to go back to the post
+    - There is a cancel button for users to go back to the product
     - Success message displayed “Product deleted” when the user submits"

 - *Non logged in/logged in*